-Mr Jamie Teo Miang Yeow ("Mr Jamie Teo") Mrs Yu-Foo Yee Shoon ("Mrs Yu-Foo") Mr Khoo Chi Siang Terence ("Mr Terence Khoo") ope Disclose the following matters concerning an appointment of director, chief executive officer, chief financial officer, chief operating officer, general manager or other officer of equivalent rank.
-If the answer to any question is "yes", full details must be given. (a) jurisdiction was filed against him last 10 years, an application or a petit or against a partnership of which he was rs from the date he ceased to be a partner s a partner at the time when he was a No No No (b) b) Whether at any time during the last 10 years, an application or a petition under any law of any jurisdiction was filed against an entity (not being a partnership) of which he was a director or an equivalent person or a key executive, at the time when he was a director or an equivalent person or a key executive of that entity or at any time within 2 years from the date he ceased to be a director or an equivalent person or a key executive of that entity, for the winding up or dissolution of that entity or, where that entity is the trustee of a business trust, that business trust, on the ground of insolvency?
-No No No (c) Whether there is any unsatisfied jud dgment against him?
+Mr Jamie Teo Miang Yeow ("Mr Jamie Teo") Mrs Yu-Foo Yee Shoon ("Mrs Yu-Foo") Mr Khoo Chi Siang Terence ("Mr Terence Khoo") opei Disclose the following matters concerning an appointment of director, chief executive officer, chief financial officer, chief operating officer, general manager or other officer of equivalent rank.
+If the answer to any question is "yes", full details must be given. (a) Whether at any time during the last 10 years, an application or a petition under any bankruptcy law of any jurisdiction was filed against him or against a partnership of which he was a partner at the time when he was a partner or at any time within 2 years from the date he ceased to be a partner?
+No No No (b) No No No (c) Whether there is any unsatisfied jud dgment against him?
 No No No (d) Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving fraud or dishonesty which is punishable with imprisonment, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such purpose?
 No No No (e) (e) Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such breach?
 No No No (f) Whether at any time during the last 10 years, judgment has been entered against him in any civil proceedings in Singapore or elsewhere involving a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, or a finding of fraud, misrepresentation or dishonesty on his part, or he has been the subject of any civil proceedings (including any pending civil proceedings of which he is aware) involving an allegation of fraud, misrepresentation or dishonesty on his part?
-No No No (g) Whether he has ever been convict management of any entity or busin ed in Singapore or elsewhere of any offe ess trust? nce in connection with the formation or No No No (h) ified from acting as a director or an equiv m taking part directly or indirectly in the No No No (i) ject of any order, judgment or ruling of ar ng him from engaging in any type of busir No No No
+No No No (g) Whether he has ever been convicted in Singapore or elsewhere of any offence in connection with the formation or management of any entity or business trust?
+No No No (h) ified from acting as a director or an equiv m taking part directly or indirectly in the No No No (i) ject of any order, judgment or ruling of ar ng him from engaging in any type of busir No No No